Support your passions and connect with your Wellesley community!

 Office of Religious & Spiritual Life

-- In partnership with Residence Life, the Neighborhood Chaplain program will connect each chaplain with dorm residents through weekly meals, teas, and meetings
+Students have the opportunity to take a credit-bearing course on wellness and mindfulness, taught by Wellesley's Buddhist chaplain.
+In partnership with Residence Life, the Neighborhood Chaplain program connects each chaplain with dorm residents through weekly meals, teas, and meetings.

 These and other ORSL programs equip students to be global citizens who build community across religious lines and engage energetically with difference.
 Students not only have access to the religious services and practices of their choosing, but also have abundant opportunities for devotional exploration and reflective contemplation.